Michael Schulte (singer)

 Michael Anthony Schulte ([ˈmɪçaʔeːl ˈʔɛntəniː ˈʃʊltə, - ˈʔɛnθə-]; born 30 April 1990) is a German singer and songwriter.
 He began his singing career in 2008, posting covers on his YouTube channel and later placed third on season one of The Voice of Germany in 2012.
 His debut studio album Wide Awake was released later that year.
 He represented Germany in the Eurovision Song Contest 2018 in Lisbon, Portugal, with the song "You Let Me Walk Alone".
-He finished in fourth place with 340 points.
+He finished in fourth place with 340 points and becomes the highest scoring for Germany.

 Early life

 Schulte was born on 30 April 1990 in Eckernförde and grew up first in Lindau, a part of Boren at the Schlei and later in Dollerup, a small municipality near Flensburg.
 He attended Duborg-Skolen, a Danish school and graduated in 2009.
 Afterwards, he completed his civil service.
 His father died when he was only fourteen years old.

 Career

 2012–2017: The Voice of Germany

 Schulte began his career in 2008 by publishing covers of popular songs on his YouTube channel.
 Through his YouTube channel, he was able to sign with a management company and eventually signed with Weinstein Media founded by Singer/Songwriter Andy Weinstein (civil name: Andreas Weinstein) in Berlin.

 In 2011, Schulte became a contestant on season one of The Voice of Germany.
 He auditioned with the song "Set Fire to the Rain" by Adele and joined the team of Rea Garvey.
 Schulte progressed through the competition, eventually placing third behind winner Ivy Quainoo and runner-up Kim Sanders.
 Following the competition, he signed with German independent label Edel AG.
 His debut studio album Wide Awake was released in 2012.